The Right Solutions. The Right Way. The Right Reasons.

 CES receives 1st place award for EPA Region 6’s Outstanding Green Infrastructure and Low Impact Development Project Competition

-CES Wins Two More Major Central Texas Projects
+CES Wins All Three Major Central Texas Projects

-CES wins all two more major Central Texas’ construction projects – “Project Charm” and the second one is “Shhhh, it’s supposed to be a secret, but you can guess, right?”
+CES wins all three more major Central Texas’ construction projects – “Project Charm” and the other two…..shhhh, they’re supposed to be secret project sites, but you can guess which ones, right?